frederic-perez/AmE-dictionary/data/idioms.md

 __ahead of time__ :two::hammer: _A day ahead of time._ _I apology ahead of time._
 __ahead of__ _Energy talks look likely this week, ahead of the Monday deadline._
 __ahoy there, me hearties__
+__air rage__ Sudden, unruly, and often violently aggressive behavior of a passenger aboard an airplane, generally while in the air, which puts the safety of other passengers, the crew, or the airplane at risk.
+The term is modeled on “road rage,” which is the equivalent behavior in relation to driving. _Airline crews are trained to diffuse incidents of air rage, which often start as minor disputes between passengers._
 __akin to (something)__
 __al fresco__
+__alarm bell__ A sudden warning or intimation of danger, risk, or ill fortune.
+(Often pluralized.) _Alarm bells were going off in my head when I saw the panicked expression on her face._
 __alive and kicking__
 __all aboard__
 __all around__